hwang018/recommenders_pytorch/README.md

 Both models are using 1M version MovieLens dataset, containing ~6k users.

 - common: includes utility functions shared by different recommender systems.
-- models: includes each model's structure script.
+- models: includes each model's Class:
+    - rbm.py
+    - encoder.py
 - dataset: datasets used in this project.